A Few Comments about Judges

 Their ego tells them that their opinions are the result of years of experience and rational, objective analysis.

 Many judges have big egos.
 They were lawyers before they became judges and had to deal with all sorts of situations.
 Their egos served them well in resolving issues and managing the intricacies of their legal practices.
-After they read the material (yours and the opponent’s) and before you have a chance to make any submissions on the matter, some judges will have made up their minds about the judgment they would render.
+After they read the material (yours and the opponent’s) and before you have a chance to make any submissions on the matter, some judges will have made up their minds about the judgement they would render.
 Thus, in giving reasons, they would seek out information in the pleadings and other evidence that would confirm their beliefs and avoid contradictory evidence and opinions or discount such contradictory evidence and opinions and find faults with them.
 It is incumbent upon you, the party litigant, to present your pleadings and your evidence in the most persuasive way possible to avoid this element of unpredictability.
 You can do this in many ways, one of which is the thorough preparation of your witnesses.

 Familiar situations and predictability